 - Embrace failure

 The best way to learn is to try something new, fail, and apply the lessons to your next attempt.
-Although it doesn't sound like a practical philosophy in a business sense when finances are involved, embracing failure is the cornerstone of operational excellence.
+Although it doesn't sound like a practical philosophy in a business sense when finances are involved, embracing failure is the cornerstone of operational excellence in the long term.
 This is because it teaches team members to think outside the box and know that brave choices will be rewarded.

 - Create repeatable processes